Guest speaker Jesse Granger. presenting "Trips to Singapore & Indonesia".

 Help propagate endangered orchids by learning the techniques in a friendly hands on environment.

-Lamina flow cabinet and light box containing jars of germinated seed.
+One of two lamina flow cabinets at Richard Thomson's laboratory and light box containing jars of germinated seed.

 Orchids seedlings ready for deflasking.